maximishchenko/ansible_routeros/README.md

 3. Modify inventory file.
 Example:

-> In this example use group name sample with single host 0.0.0.1
+> In this example used group name sample with single host 0.0.0.1

 ```
 all: